Home

 (left) Balcony; (right) central window

-In 1647-50 Borromini designed a small façade of the Filippini complex overlooking a square in Via dei Banchi Nuovi (a street named after Palazzo del Banco di S. Spirito).
-While the design of the lower part is very sober, the turret with the clock is again characterized by concave and convex lines.
+In 1647-1650 Borromini designed a small façade of the Filippini complex overlooking a square in Via dei Banchi Nuovi (a street named after Palazzo del Banco di S. Spirito).
+While the design of the lower part is very sober, the turret with the clock is characterized by concave and convex lines.

 (left) Façade; (right) details showing the dragon of the Boncompagni